-APN - The APN is read from the SIM card, but if you have other APNs defined (refer to the Manage APNs Page), you can use the down arrow to select a different APN.
+APN - The APN is read from the SIM card, but if you have other APNs defined (go to the Manage APNs page), you can use the down arrow to select a different APN.

 Username/Password: Some Service Providers require a username and password to be used when setting up a connection.
-This is often required when using Static Global IP addresses assigned by the Service Provider.
+This is often required when using Static Global IP addresses assigned by the Service provider.
 If this information is required, a "pop-up" dialog will appear once you select the APN.
 These fields may also be entered when defining a new APN or when you select a different APN.

 Once everything is defined correctly, click on the Open Selected Connection button.
-If the requested PDP context is successfully established, the new context information will appear in the Close an Active Connection field above.
+The new context will appear in the Close an Active Connection field above.

-Close an Active Connection field - In the upper field, all active connections are shown, and you can select and close any of these connections unless an Administration Password has been enabled.
+Close an Active Connection field - In the upper field, all active connections are shown and you can select and close any of these connections unless an Administration Password has been enabled.
 See the Security Section for more information about the administration password.